 Nettle’s calcium, magnesium and other phytocomponent content can significantly reduce the severity of menstrual cramps by lowering inflammation and even make your menstrual flow lighter.
-It helps relax the muscles of your blood vessels and reduce the force of contractions, hence the effect of easing the period cramps.
+Nettles make an excellent tea for menstrual cramps that helps relax the muscles of your blood vessels and reduce the force of contractions, hence the effect of easing the period cramps.

 It also cleanses the body of metabolic wastes through the kidneys and liver, also enhances the ability to process estrogen more effectively.

 How to make nettle tea?
 Place dried nettle leaves in a teapot and add boiled water, steep for 20 minutes and drinks 3-4 times a day.
 I prefer to buy loose nettle leaves tea as the quality is much higher thank in packets.

 Raspberry Leaf Tea For Menstrual Cramps